 You can reach the Common by car or via the Park Street Red and Green Line station as well as the Green Line Boylston station on the subway.
 Opened in 1897, these two stops on the “T” are the oldest subway stations in the country.
 The Common is also a stop on the Old Town Trolley sightseeing tour.
 During the tour, your conductor will provide intriguing information and insider tidbits about the park and the surrounding area.
-Providing guests with enthralling “transportainment” for more than 30 years, Old Town Trolley is one of the best ways to see Boston and experience the fascinating history of the Cradle of Liberty.
+Providing guests with enthralling “Transportainment®” for more than 30 years, Old Town Trolley is one of the best ways to see Boston and experience the fascinating history of the Cradle of Liberty.

 Other Things to Do Nearby

 Boston Common is adjacent to the Public Garden, where you’ll find the famous swan boats and artwork like the Make Way for Ducklings Statue.
 The nearby gold-domed Massachusetts State House features guided tours of the building and grounds that contain several well-known sculptures.
-The historic Park Street Church and Granary Burying Ground are also nearby.
+The historic Park Street Church (summer time only) and Granary Burying Ground are also nearby.
 In addition to the original Cheers pub that inspired the long-running television show, the area around the park is home to the Boston Opera House as well as the Orpheum and Paramount theaters.
 The Common is within a brief walk of Chinatown and the trendy Newbury Street shopping district.
 Lodging near the Common includes the Four Seasons Boston, the Hyatt Regency Boston and the Omni Parker Hotel.

 Best Time to Visit